jundalisay/superb/content/en/research/constitutions/eu/protocols/part-09/title-1.md

-The Council shall take its decision, after consulting the European Parliament, acting with the unanimity of its members representing the Governments of the Member States in respect of which the provisions referred to in the present paragraph have already been put into effect and of the representative of the Government of the Member State in respect of which those provisions are to be954393_TRAITE_EN_301_350 12-01-2005
+The Council shall take its decision, after consulting the European Parliament, acting with the unanimity of its members representing the Governments of the Member States in respect of which the provisions referred to in the present paragraph have already been put into effect and of the representative of the Government of the Member State in respect of which those provisions are to be put into effect.
-15:56
-Pagina 306
-306
-Part IV
-put into effect.
 The members of the Council representing the Governments of Ireland and of the United Kingdom of Great Britain and Northern Ireland shall take part in such a decision insofar as it relates to the provisions of the Schengen acquis and the acts building upon it or otherwise related to it in which these Member States participate.
 3. The Agreements concluded by the Council under Article 6 of the Schengen Protocol shall be